marekolsak/marek-build/README.md

 Run `make-mesa-symlinks.sh`.
 It will create symlinks pointing from the Mesa installation locations in `/usr/lib/....` into your `mesa` and `mesa32` directories.
 Now, rebuilding Mesa is all you need to make it visible to applications.

-The less invasive alternative is to set these environment variables:
+The less invasive alternative is to set these environment variables for a specific application that you want to run:
 - `LIBGL_DRIVERS_PATH` to your `mesa/x86_64-linux-gnu/gallium` directory
 - `LD_LIBRARY_PATH` to your `mesa/x86_64-linux-gnu` directory